gSchool/DNA-release-3/03-Phase-B/05c_contract_strategies.md

 The role of the COR **cannot** be understated in this process.
 ### !end-callout

-The document government personnel uses to assess contractor performance is the **Quality Assurance Surveillance Plan (QASP)**.
+The document government personnel use to assess contractor performance is the **Quality Assurance Surveillance Plan (QASP)**.
 QASPs are the foundation of service contracts, and should focus on objective criteria able to determine and ensure quality performance.

 ### !callout-info
 ## Contract Review
-Would you ever eat at a restaurant that served you food **and also wrote your review of their service?**
+Would you ever eat at a restaurant that served you food **and also wrote your review of their service?** <br></br>

 Think about it.
 More than likely, their review of your experience would be positive- but what if you had a horrible experience?
 Would you share their version with your friends and family?
-Probably not, right?
+Probably not, right? <br></br>

 Following the same logic, you should not invite the contractor to write the QASP for the contract. **This is a bad idea.**
 ### !end-callout

 Ownership of the QASP and the metrics contained within it ensures quality by the party performing the work.
 Do not enable that party to define their own measure of success.